dwgoon/jpegio/README.md

 python setup.py install
 ```

-You can also use the pre-compiled wheels.
+You can also use the pre-compiled wheels
-(If some errors occur, try compiling the package using the above command)
+(If some errors occur, try compiling the package using the above command).

 On Linux:
 ```